How do interest-free days work on credit cards?

 What is an interest-free period for a credit card?

 A common misconception of the interest-free period is that the full period duration applies from the time each purchase is made.
-For example, if the interest-free period is up to 55 days, thinking you will have 55 days to pay off each purchase before interest will be charged.
+For example, if the interest-free period is up to 55 days, you may think you will have 55 days to pay off each purchase before interest will be charged.
 But this isn’t the case.
-The key wording here is ‘up to’, it’s not 55 days for each purchase.
-The interest-free period actually refers to the maximum number of interest-free days that are available on a purchase you make with the card.

-The first day of the statement period could be the first day of the calendar month, or the monthly anniversary of the date you took out the card.
+To get the full 55 days interest-free (including the day of the purchase) from the earlier example, a purchase would need to be made on the first day of your statement period.
+This could be the first day of the calendar month, or the monthly anniversary of the date you took out the card.
 Check your credit card statement for these dates and to confirm when your statement period starts and ends.

 Compare Low Rate Credit Cards with Canstar